 The great tragedy is that Ben Affleck’s Batman wasn’t remotely bad, not at least in the way he portrayed the character and his alter ego (depending upon your perspective), Bruce Wayne.
 Dawn of Justice was poorly written and the artistic liberties taken were too extreme for purists, especially in regards to the Batman character.
 Like Batman and Robin, no performance could have possibly saved it.
 And in the end, in a movie marred by some of the worst we’ve ever seen from a performance standpoint, where Eisenberg’s Lex Luthor can be easily mistaken for Uma Thurman’s Poison Ivy, from directorial failure, and a disjointed story arc woven together by an insufferable thread of melodrama, we all reflect on Affleck and his Batman as a reference point for how we compare the failure of Dawn of Justice to all other related things.
 It would have been impossible to determine the prophetic truth in Clooney’s warning, but I somehow think that Affleck wished he would have listened.

 *The fact that no one dressed up as Batman and Robin characters at this year’s Met Gala further proves how out-of-touch Hollywood is with basically everything.
 Click here for this year’s costumes.
-We must consider: if one fails to embody camp at a camp-themed party, is their outfit itself a true reflection of the camp theme, that among all those decorated in exaggerated costumes they being more plainly dressed turns the camp theme on its head, or is their attempt to beautify something which is intentionally the anti-beauty an abject failure to comply with the theme?
+We must consider: if one fails to embody camp at a camp-themed party, is their outfit itself a true reflection of the camp theme, that among all those decorated in exaggerated costumes they were more plainly dressed turns the camp theme on its head, or is their attempt to beautify something which is intentionally the anti-beauty an abject failure to comply with the theme?
 For an answer, click here.